andrebask/thesis/10 - chapter5.md

 [... parsing ...]

 ANormalize.aNormalize(mexp, this);
-FragmentAndInstrument.fragmentCode(mexp, this); //  <-- fragmentation
+FragmentAndInstrument.fragmentCode(mexp, this);// <-- fragmentation
                                               //and instrumentation
 InlineCalls.inlineCalls(mexp, this);
 ChainLambdas.chainLambdas(mexp, this);
 FindTailCalls.findTailCalls(mexp, this);